How To: Plan your hybrid Azure Active Directory join implementation

-In a similar way to a user, a device is becoming another identity you want to protect and also use to protect your resources at any time and location.
-You can accomplish this goal by bringing your devices' identities to Azure AD using one of the following methods:
+In a similar way to a user, a device is another core identity you want to protect and use it to protect your resources at any time and from any location.
+You can accomplish this goal by bringing and managing device identities in Azure AD using one of the following methods:

 - Azure AD join

 By bringing your devices to Azure AD, you maximize your users' productivity through single sign-on (SSO) across your cloud and on-premises resources.
 At the same time, you can secure access to your cloud and on-premises resources with Conditional Access.

 If you have an on-premises Active Directory (AD) environment and you want to join your AD domain-joined computers to Azure AD, you can accomplish this by doing hybrid Azure AD join.
 This article provides you with the related steps to implement a hybrid Azure AD join in your environment.

 This article assumes that you are familiar with the Introduction to device identity management in Azure Active Directory.

 The minimum required domain controller version for Windows 10 hybrid Azure AD join is Windows Server 2008 R2.

 To plan your hybrid Azure AD implementation, you should familiarize yourself with:

 - Review supported devices

 - Review controlled validation of hybrid Azure AD join